In this article, we’ll tell you everything you need to know about lead generation. We’ll also touch on topics like:

 Aircall is a very powerful solution for cold calling that’s easy to scale according to your needs.

-The platform connects to your CRM and your other marketing tools and can call numbers from over 100 countries.
-It’s perfect for remote workers, giving you all the analytics to keep track of both your sales reps and your audience so you can make sure everything is running smoothly.
+The platform connects to your CRM and other marketing tools and can call numbers from over 100 countries.
+It’s perfect for remote workers, giving you all the analytics to keep track of your sales reps and your audience so you can ensure everything is running smoothly.

 LinkedIn Sales Navigator for LinkedIn Lead Generation

 The LinkedIn Sales Navigator is a great tool for finding leads through LinkedIn’s database.
 With it, you can identify qualified leads, filtering them by their registered company, job position, and the rest of their LinkedIn profile information.

 Although the tool is obviously limited by LinkedIn’s capabilities and profiles, the Sales Navigator is still a great tool, especially if you’re already using LinkedIn to generate leads.

 Calendly for Scheduling Calls

 Calendly is a popular scheduling platform with great automation capabilities.
 With it, you can have anyone schedule meetings with you, and you can integrate those meetings with any online calendar, such as Google Calendar, iCloud, Outlook, or Office 365.